steemit/condenser/src/app/help/en/welcome.md

 You can update your display preference so that NSFW content is always shown by default, or is completely hidden with no option to reveal.

 <a href="#Table_of_Contents">^</a>
 ### <span id="Sign_Up_for_Steemit_Chat">6.
-Sign Up for Steemit Chat</span>
+Sign Up for Steem Chat</span>

 A lot of users hang out and chat when they are not posting or browsing Steemit.
 It is a great place to meet people!

 There is a link to sign up in the main menu in the upper right corner.

-Your [steemit.chat](https://steemit.chat/home) account is a separate account from your Steem account.
+Your [steem.chat](https://steem.chat/home) account is a separate account from your Steem account.

 Some channels allow you to share links, but others don't.
-For instance, [general](https://steemit.chat/channel/general) is for discussion without link promotion, while [postpromotion](https://steemit.chat/channel/postpromotion) is for promoting your Steemit posts.
+For instance, [general](https://steem.chat/channel/general) is for discussion without link promotion, while [postpromotion](https://steem.chat/channel/postpromotion) is for promoting your Steemit posts.

 Each channel will have its rules posted in the "Info" section.